 - Pattern [everything a bit more blocked than straight highway lines].

-Let me know in the comments below what your criteria are for your new tires.
+Let me know in the comments below what your criteria are for your overland tires.